Employees in certain industries, including construction are being taken advantage of from a financial standpoint by their employers.

 Additionally, by misclassifying an employee, a business can get away with hiring illegal aliens because they are not required to check on the immigration status of independent contractors.
 Oftentimes, these workers are paid in cash and pay no taxes.

 This unscrupulous activity costs the local, state, and federal governments billions each year in lost revenue.

 In southern states, misclassification within just the construction industry is costing hundreds of millions of dollars.
 Carre cites annual losses of $400 million in Florida, $467 million in North Carolina, and $1.2 billion in Texas.

 A 1984 IRS study found 15 percent of employers engaged in the misclassification of 3.4 million workers, which resulted in an estimated loss of $1.6 billion in FICA tax.
 If adjusted to inflation for the year 2014, the loss in FICA taxes would be an estimated $3.5 billion.

 Due to a loophole in the Revenue Act of 1978 known as Safe Harbor, companies can legally misclassify employees and get away with it because the Internal Revenue Service is not allowed to seek back taxes or order the change of status for workers.

-Any company can be granted Safe Harbor is they show misclassification is a common industry problem or if the business is doing it for a reasonable basis.
+Any company can be granted Safe Harbor if they show misclassification is a common industry problem or if the business is doing it on a reasonable basis.

 Besides costing taxpayers billions of dollars, this problem also erodes labor standards.